January 6, 2020

 Previously, he served as the Provost and Senior Vice President for Academic Affairs at Johns Hopkins University in Baltimore.
 He joined Johns Hopkins as a faculty member and later served as the Dean of Arts and Sciences.

-Knapp was elected to membership into the American Academy of Arts and Sciences in XXX.
+Knapp was elected to membership into the American Academy of Arts and Sciences in 2011.
 He is a member of the Council on Foreign Relations and a member of the Modern Language Association.

 Among many other appointments, he is the Chair of the Board of Directors of the Institute for Ecological Civilization and a Board Member of Second Nature.
 He has also served on the Boards of the Economic Club of Washington, the World Affairs Council and the National Symphony Orchestra.